THartmanOfTheRedwoods/Java-Lab-010-F2023/README.md

 * Trace through the code in WeatherStation and make sure you understand what you have to work with!
 * Look at the Display.java **interface** and in your own words, write below why you think we are declaring an **interface**.

+I believe we are declaring an interface that way we can access all the displays the same way but resulting in a different result.

 ## Part 2 - Create 3 Classes that **Implement** Display.java

 ![Program Design](images/uml_model.png)